Basic example

 Append a method

-Each method has access to the local state as an observable
+Each method has access to the local state which is automatically reactive thanks to valtio

 type State = { count: number };